Tianqi-Zhu/Object_Rearrangement_FYP_Report/README.md

 I am looking for research assistant or PhD student positions.
 Please contact TianqiZhu at u dot nus dot edu if you have opportunity available.

-I am also interested in server resources, robotics etc, if someone if nice enough for me to borrow.
+I am also interested in server resources, robotics etc, if i could borrow some from someone to use for a short period.

 Thanks for reading.
 Have a nice day.